Martian craters: Rampart craters

 Rampart craters shows fluidized ejecta features.
 They look like mud was formed during the impact.
 There are several basic types of rampart craters.

 The single-layered ejecta type has a single rampart at the edge of the ejecta.
 It is thought that these impacted into an icy layer, but did not go through the layer.

 Another rampart crater in the double-layer ejection crater.
-It's ejecta has two lobes.
+Its ejecta has two lobes.
 Studies have demonstrated that these can be formed from impacts that went all the way through an upper, icy layer and penetrated into a rocky layer that lies beneath the icy layer.

 A third type of rampart crater, the multiple-layered ejecta crater, is similar to a double-layer crater, but it has more than two lobes or layers of ejecta.

 A study of the distribution of these craters demonstrated that the thickness of a frozen layer on Mars varies from about 1.3 km (equator) to 3.3 km (poles).
 This represents a great deal of frozen water.
 It would be equal to 200 meters of water spread over the entire planet, if one assumes the ground has 20% pore space.
 The researchers assumed that the single-layer ejecta craters would all be within the icy layer, but the double and multiple layer ejecta craters would always penetrate the icy layer.
 By finding an average of the largest single-layer ejecta crater depth and the smallest multiple-layer ejecta crater depth, the thickness of the icy layer, called the cryosphere was determined.

 Single-layer ejecta craters only penetrate into the icy upper layer, as shown on the left.
 Multiple-layer ejecta craters go all the way through the icy layer and somewhat into the lower, ice-free layer (right).